 1. Black Knot

-Cherry Trees Affected: Common among most prunus varieties, including ornamental, edible, and native types Black knot resistant cherry tree varieties include East Asian cherry, North Japanese hill cherry, and Prunus maackii (Manchurian cherry or Amur chokecherry).
+Cherry Trees Affected: A common ornamental cherry tree disease, black knot also affects most Prunus varieties, including edible and native types.
+Black knot-resistant cherry tree varieties include East Asian cherry, North Japanese hill cherry, and Prunus maackii (Manchurian cherry or Amur chokecherry).

 Season: Infection occurs from April through June.